-We will typically look to hold a restorative justice session to reconcile victims and offenders as in keeping with the ethos of the school.
+We will typically look to hold a restorative justice session to reconcile victims and offenders as in keeping with the ethos of the school provided the perceived victim is content with this.

 It is important that all are aware of the consequences of their actions and are clear about consistent application.
 In relation to classroom behaviour the following is a guide which will be shared with and discussed with all staff and pupils: